 By now you've heard about Salt Cáhuil, and it was here we come.
 But before an obligatory step is the Laguna del Perro. located 8 kms. south of Pichilemu (2 km.
 Punta de Lobos), It is a quiet and beautiful freshwater lagoon, where fishing for kingfish and play sports like kayaking or Stand Up Paddle.
 Right here there is a camping where you can camp in all seasons.

-And ending our tour, 12 kms south of the town of Pichilemu found Cáhuil, a beautiful village located between hills and its lagoon, of the same name, which in winter due to the rise of the channel it is usually connected with the sea, so its water is salty.
+And ending our tour, 12 kms south of the town of Pichilemu found Cáhuil, a beautiful village located between hills and its lagoon, of the same name, which in winter due to the rise of the channel it is usually connected with the sea, so near the sea its water is salty.
 Here besides fish, you can enjoy boat ride guided by a boatman place, or you can encourage and paddle yourself!

 At the end of our road, 1 kilometer south of Cahuil, in the area of Barrancas, they find each other Las Salinas, where salt is extracted by hand using ancient techniques, product is increasingly known and demanding in the kitchens of Chile and the world.
 Salt production is done in spring - summer, so if you come at this time, you will see with your own eyes how the process is done, but throughout the year you can find salt, salineros well with a great layout, I will explain the production process and their trade.
 You can also find salt Cahuil in different formats, flavors and varieties.

 Back in Pichilemu and if you still have energy, at night you can go out and enjoy the best music in front of the wave, Waitara Club is open every Saturday throughout the year and during each long weekend to arm the party with live dj, 2 environments and terrace facing the wave.

 And you expect your?
 See you in Pichilemu!